Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 12 projects that could affect this region.
-Notable projects include Freemans Reach Fire Brigade Station, Road Improvement Program - Wire Lane, Freemans Reach, Hawkesbury-Nepean Valley Flood Management, and Freemans Reach Reserve - Playground Upgrade.
-The following list details those most likely to be relevant.
+AreaSearch has identified 12 projects likely to affect the area.
+Notable ones include Freemans Reach Fire Brigade Station, Road Improvement Program - Wire Lane, Freemans Reach, Hawkesbury-Nepean Valley Flood Management, and Freemans Reach Reserve - Playground Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.